gahoccode/PRDs/web-app/flask/flowbite-cdn-frontend.md

 - Frontend can be connected to any Python backend with minimal changes.
 - UI components are reusable across finance dashboards, portfolio analysis tools, or internal enterprise apps.
-- Developers can prototype new pages quickly using Flowbite + Tailwind utilities.
+- Developers can prototype new pages quickly using $ARGUMENTS + Tailwind utilities.

 ---